Why these scissors are a work of genius

+You probably recognize designer Olof Bäckström's classic orange-handled scissors.
 The company that makes them, Fiskars, claims to have sold over a billion worldwide, so there's a good chance you have a pair at home.

-But you may not know this: In Bäckström's homeland of Finland, the scissors are so iconic that their 50th birthday is being celebrated with a special exhibition at the Helsinki Design Museum.
+But you may not know this: in Bäckström's homeland of Finland, the scissors are so iconic that their 50th birthday is being celebrated with a special exhibition at the Helsinki Design Museum.

 These simple household tools have become a source of national pride in a country that takes design seriously, according to Pekka Korvenmaa, a professor of design and culture at Finland's Aalto University.